Primetzvan/minutiae/website/content/docs/update-system/index.md

 the first raspberry you update ist the cluster head, means the very first door you did set up.
 The order of the other ones doesn't matter.

 Do the following process for each raspberry now, starting with your head raspberry:
-- Leave the Kioskmode and swap to a terminal by pressing F3 or Strg + Alt + F3
+- Leave the Kioskmode and swap to a terminal by pressing F3

 - Mount the usb stick carrying the files like in the installation script described